Alverd04/Alverd04/README.md

 </p>

 ### Welcome👋
 My name is Albert and I'm a 21 year old software developer currently working at Adevinta 💙 as a Frontend Engineer.
+Sometimes I like to stream while I work on my own projects and try to share my knowledge with everyone.
+I'm also a huge fan of open source projects and I like to contribute to them as often as I can!

 ## My stack
 This is a list featuring all the programming languages and frameworks I feel confortable working with ^^